Matt Rempe out for Rangers vs. Flames, could return before trip ends

-Rempe sustained what the team called an upper-body injury during a first-period fight against San Jose Sharks enforcer Ryan Reaves, a former Ranger.
-Rempe left the ice, was ruled out for the game in the second period.
+Rempe sustained an upper-body injury during a first-period fight against San Jose Sharks enforcer Ryan Reaves on Thursday.
+He went to the dressing room and didn’t play the rest of the game.

-The Rangers are still saying he’s “being evaluated,” but Sullivan said after practice Saturday that he might make it back before the trip ends with a game against the Kraken on Nov.
+The Rangers are still saying Rempe’s “being evaluated,” but Sullivan said after practice Saturday that the popular 23-year-old might make it back before the trip ends with a game against the Kraken on Nov.
 1.

-However, there are no guarantees, and Sullivan said not having Rempe available is a disappointment.
+However, there are no guarantees, and Sullivan said not having Rempe available for the first time this season is disappointing.

-“It’s a tough loss,” the coach said.
-“Remps is a big part of this group.
+“It’s a tough loss,” Sullivan said Saturday. “’Remps’ is a big part of this group.
 He just brings so much energy, so much passion to the rink every day.
 Sticks up for his teammates.
 He’s an important part of this team, so it’s disappointing to not have him, but it’s going to provide opportunities for others.”

-The Rangers recalled forward Brennan Othmann from AHL Hartford on Friday; he figures to dress Sunday after skating at right wing on the third line Saturday with Will Cuylle on left wing and rookie Noah Laba.
+The Rangers recalled forward Brennan Othmann from AHL Hartford on Friday; he figures to dress Sunday after practicing at right wing on the third line Saturday, with Will Cuylle on left wing and rookie Noah Laba at center.

-It’s an opportunity for Othmann, who didn’t even make it to the final cut in training camp before being sent to Hartford, where he went scoreless in four games.
-Yet he got the call instead of two other young forwards, Brett Berard and Gabe Perreault.
+It’s an opportunity for Othmann, who didn’t even make it to the final cut in training camp before being sent to Hartford, where he had one assist in four games.
+Yet Othmann got the call instead of two other young forwards, Brett Berard and Gabe Perreault.

-“I think we’re looking for guys to step in and help us win games,” Sullivan said of the reason for calling up Othmann.
+“I think we’re looking for guys to step in and help us win games,” Sullivan explained.
 “Whether it be helping us offensively or being diligent defensively.
-Otter and I have had a number of conversations since before training camp started to where we are right now and what the expectations are and how we think he could potentially carve a role on this team.
+‘Otter’ and I have had a number of conversations since before training camp started to where we are right now and what the expectations are and how we think he could potentially carve a role on this team.”

-Brennan Othmann gets another chance after Matt Rempe injury
+Brennan Othmann gets another chance with Rangers after Matt Rempe injury

 Othmann has not scored a goal in 25 NHL games, including 22 last season.
 But Sullivan said he feels Othmann ”has an offensive side to him.